Modular Curves and the Refined Distance Conjecture: RDC for CY Threefolds Fibered by Degree 2N K3 Surfaces

 \subsection{Violating the Refined Distance Conjecture?}

 Let us now see whether we can put the RDC to the test by constructing models with large $N$.
 Before discussing actual Calabi-Yau fibrations, we may compute the length of various finite distance geodesics that connect orbifold points in $X_0(N)^+$.
-The results for $5\geq N \geq 12$ are tabulated in~\ref{tab:finiteDistance5to12}.
+The results for $5\leq N \leq 12$ are tabulated in~\ref{tab:finiteDistance5to12}.
 These have been computed in explicit models for the fundamental domain of $\Gamma_0(N)^+$, which can be found in figures~\ref{fig:gamma5678Fundomain} and~\ref{fig:gamma9101112Fundomain} in the appendix.
 The maximal distance is obtained for $N=11$ and is $\Delta\phi\approx 2.12$.
-By inspecting tables~\ref{tab:FiniteDistances1to4} and~\ref{tab:finiteDistance5to12}, we see that the length of the realizable finite distance geodesics grows logarithmically with $N$\footnote{Similar growth with $\log(N)$ was observed in~\cite{Hebecker:2017lxm}, in this case for $\Gamma^0(N)$.}.
-The logarithmic scaling can be intuitively explained by observing the boundary circles of the hyperbolic polygon that marks the boundary of $X_0(N)^+$ are pushed to smaller and smaller $\textup{Im}(T)$ and by the fact that the metric diverges logarithmically when approaching the real axis.
-Thus, for exponentially large $N$ we may expect some tension with the RDC.
-We would have to study the moduli spaces of actual Calabi-Yau fibrations in order to confirm that the computed distances correspond to the diameter of some phase of the moduli space.
+By inspecting tables~\ref{tab:FiniteDistances1to4} and~\ref{tab:finiteDistance5to12}, we find empirically that the growth of the length of realizable finite distance geodesics is scattered around $\tfrac{1}{\sqrt{2}}\log(\kappa_1+\kappa_2 N)$, where $\kappa_i$ are order one numbers\footnote{Similar growth with $\log(N)$ was observed in~\cite{Hebecker:2017lxm}, in this case for $\Gamma^0(N)$.}.

+The logarithmic scaling can be intuitively explained by observing that the boundary circles of the hyperbolic polygon that marks the boundary of $X_0(N)^+$ are pushed to smaller and smaller $\textup{Im}(T)$ and by the fact that the metric diverges logarithmically when approaching the real axis.
+To be more precise, due to the action of the Fricke involution $X_0(N)^+$ will always contain a circular arc of radius $1/\sqrt{N}$, with $\textup{Arg}(T)\in [\varphi_0,\pi/2]$.
+Integrating along this arc, we obtain